Skip to main content

 FactorInlandOutland

-Spouse locationMust be in Canada at time of applicationAnywhere — can be in Canada or abroad
+Spouse locationMust be in Canada at time of applicationAnywhere, can be in Canada or abroad

-Travel outside CanadaRisky — may need travel document; if spouse leaves, application may switch to outlandSponsor can travel freely; spouse applies from abroad
+Travel outside CanadaRisky, may need travel document; if spouse leaves, application may switch to outlandSponsor can travel freely; spouse applies from abroad

-Appeal rights (if refused)Yes — Immigration Appeal DivisionYes — Immigration Appeal Division
+Appeal rights (if refused)Yes: Immigration Appeal DivisionYes: Immigration Appeal Division

 Best forCouples who want to live together now and need work authorizationCouples who prioritize speed; spouse can wait abroad

 See our detailed Inland vs Outland guide for a deeper comparison and situation-specific advice.
+Inland vs Outland guide

 Open Work Permit During Inland Processing

-• OWP can be applied for at the same time as the inland sponsorship application
+• The open work permit can usually be applied for together with the inland sponsorship application

 Relationship Evidence Requirements